MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/application-tab-templates-cif.md

 manager: shujoshi
 ---

-# Manage application tab templates in Channel Integration Framework
+# Manage application tab templates in Dynamics 365 Channel Integration Framework 2.0

 Application tab templates provide the type of applications you want to open when a session is started.
 Each application type has a predefined set of parameters associated with it.